-Medium Type: When port number is 25 or 26.
-Select the Medium Type is Copper, Fiber_1G or Fiber_100.
+Medium Type: Depending on the selected port type, two options for user.
+Copper and Fiber_1G.

 Description: Specify the description of ports.

 Click Apply to set the description in the table.

 System > Port Configuration > Port Error Disabled

 The Port Error Disabled page displays the information about ports that have had their connection status disabled, for reasons such as STP loopback detection or link down status.